Lucarda/pd-fluidsynth-bak/README.md

 #### Building [fluid~] for Pd Vanilla:

 First you need to install  **FluidSynth** (https://www.fluidsynth.org/) in your system.
-Then just run the makefile.
+Once you do that you can run the makefile.

 This project relies on the build system called "pd-lib-builder" by Katja Vetter (see: <https://github.com/pure-data/pd-lib-builder>).
 PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, you have to specify the path yourself using the pdincludepath variable.
 Example: